gingerdeer/gingerdeer.github.io/_other/2023-03-27-communitydevrel.md

 last_modified_at:
 ---

-Having now worked as both a Dev Advocate and a Community Manager for software communities, I wanted to put together some ramblings on what makes them similar and separate, as well as why they are fields worth considering.
+Having now worked as both a Dev Advocate and a Community Manager in software, I wanted to put together some ramblings on what makes them similar and separate, as well as why they are fields worth considering.

 ## Overview